mohsenatigh/go-nfqtest/README.md

 - run_iptables_command : automatically add and remove related Iptables command.
 - rules :list of rules in the following format
 - - name : name of rule
-- - destination : destination network  could be 0.0.0.0/0 for all
+- - destination : destination network  could be 0.0.0.0/0 for all or a host name
 - - protocol : could be tcp,udp or any
 - - usage_time :  allowable time usage
 - - usage_size :   allowable data usage